danny-andrews/blog/content/pure-testable-effectful-programs.md

 draft = true

 [taxonomies]
-tags = ["functional-programming", "javascript"]
+tags = ["functional-programming", "purescript"]
 +++

-## Prerequisites
-This post assumes basic knowledge of monads.
+Note: This post assumes basic knowledge of monadic effects.
 How they are defined, how they are used, etc.

-In this post, I'll try to walk you through my journey in writing a testable, pure, effectful program in JavaScript.
+In this post, I'll try to walk you through my journey in writing a testable, pure, effectful program in PureScript.
 Hopefully it will be useful in illustrating the types of problems more advanced techniques like monad transformers, free monads, and bifunctor IO try to solve.
 Here goes:

-Let's say we need to write a program which reads a string from a file ("message.txt") appends a signature and writes the resulting string out to the console.
-Here's an example of how that might look in purescript:
+Let's say we need to write a program with the following requirements:
+1. Read a string from a file ("message.txt")
+1. Append a signature to the message string read from file (" - Danny Andrews")
+1. Write the message + signature out to the console
+1. If file read fails, writes a custom error message telling you what happened

+Seems simple enough, right?
+Well, buckle up.

+Here's my first pass:

 ```purescript
 module Main where